Glossary

 Eligible Pacific countries

-A group of Pacific countries from which employers in the Recognised Seasonal Employer scheme are allowed to recruit RSE workers.
-The nations are:
+A group of Pacific countries from which employers in the Recognised Seasonal Employer (RSE) scheme can hire RSE workers.
+The countries are:

 - the Federated States of Micronesia